AutodeskGames/stingray-docs/source/interactive_help/getting_started/set_up_project/about_resources.md

 ## Names and types

 Each piece of content in your project is uniquely identified by a name and type.
-You will need to use these names and types in order to refer to the different resources in your project as you build your game.
+You will need to use these names and types in order to refer to the different resources as you work on your project's levels and runtime interactions.

 -	The type of each resource is determined by its file extension.
 -	The name of each resource is determined by its placement within the project.
 It is the fully qualified path to the file from the root of the project, using forward-slashes as separators, omitting the file extension.